nomisto/webgl_tetris_lab3/README.md

 # webgl_tetris_lab1b
 Mat.
 Nr.: 1463744
-Assignment 1b for VU Foundations of Computer Graphics
+Assignment 3 for VU Foundations of Computer Graphics

 All images from pexels.com under CC0 License.

 This program requires a webserver to run, because of the image restrictions.
 (Tested with xampp - Apache webserver)

-Increases the difficulty every ten lines are cleared.
+The phong and gouraud shading, arent visually different.
+This is I think because the normalvectors of the vertices are paralell for each side of the cube.

-I added a little extra, I hope you don't mind.
-If the gravity is on and you press the down button, the tetromino falls at double speed.
+Didn't implement the cylinder, but the game over and the game starts anew point.